 The basic ingredients for this recipe couldn’t be easier.

-- Rolls – we used Kinga Hawaiian, but I also adore my homemade Dinner Rolls
+- Rolls – We used King’s Hawaiian, but you can also make your own homemade Hawaiian Rolls!
+I also adore my homemade Dinner Rolls.

 - Sharp cheddar cheese – I really prefer the slight tang of sharp cheddar in this recipe